Tales-1/get-github-achievements/README.md

 Leave us a star ⭐🤩

 ## Discussions
-You must answered two questions in **discussions** section.
+You must answer two questions in **discussions** section.
 Please keep an eye on your mentions

 ## Profiles with github achievements